Menu

 If you have any issues or questions surrounding withdrawals, credits, or refunds contact us via email at writers@iwwg.org

 Once you are registered you will receive a confirmation with Zoom links or venue details.
-You will also receive a reminder 24 hours before the event.
+As noted, all workshop times are listed in ET (Eastern Time).
+You will receive a reminder 24 hours before the event.
 If you do not receive a confirmation or reminder, check your spam mail.
 If you cannot find your Zoom link, please write to writers@iwwg.org with at least 24 hours notice.
 We cannot send links the day of the event.
 Links for free events will be posted on this page the day of the event.

 • Wednesday, January 08, 2025